wikiskripta/Whois/README.md

       wfLoadExtension( 'Whois' );

-* Done – Navigate to `Special:Version` on your wiki to verify that the extension is successfully installed.
+* Done ï¿½ Navigate to `Special:Version` on your wiki to verify that the extension is successfully installed.